ExperiencersInternational/tvsetup/readme.md

 https://raw.githubusercontent.com/dp247/Freeview-EPG/master/epg.xml
 ```

 Most channels are ordered in the Freeview style, so you'll feel right at home.
+A few exceptions do apply though.

 For update information, follow me over on the fediverse `@experiencersinternational@mstdn.social`.